-This Initial Assessment Report is based mainly on information provided by the Applicant and discusses relevant issues in relation to approving food derived from corn line 59122.
-After having regard to the requirements for Initial Assessment as prescribed in section 13 of the FSANZ Act, FSANZ has decided to accept the application for the following reasons:
+This Initial Assessment Report is based mainly on information provided by the Applicant and discusses relevant issues in relation to approving food derived from corn line 88017.
+After having regard to the requirements for Initial Assessment as prescribed in section 13 of the FSANZ Act, FSANZ accepts the application for the following reasons:

-- The Application seeks approval for food derived from insect-protected, herbicide-tolerant corn line 59122.
-Such an approval, if accepted, would warrant a variation to Standard 1.5.2. - There is currently no permission in the Code for food derived from corn line 59122. - The Application is not so similar to any previous application that it ought not be accepted. - At this stage of the assessment, there is no reason to believe that costs arising from such a variation to include food derived from corn line 59122 would outweigh the direct and indirect benefits to the community, Government or industry that would arise from the variation. - There are no other measures that would be more cost-effective than a variation to Standard 1.5.2 that could achieve the same end. - At this stage no other relevant matters are apparent.
+- the Application seeks approval for food derived from insect-protected, herbicidetolerant corn line 88017.
+Such an approval, if accepted, would warrant a variation to Standard 1.5.2; - there is currently no permission in the Code for food derived from corn line 88017; - the Application is not so similar to any previous application that it ought not be accepted; - at this stage of the assessment, there is no reason to assume that costs arising from a variation to include food derived from corn line 88017 would outweigh the direct and indirect benefits to the community, government or industry that would arise from the variation; and - there are no other measures that would be more cost-effective than a variation to Standard 1.5.2 that could achieve the same objective.